Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 If you choose a medical plan that is not a CDHP you should know:

 - You won’t forfeit any unspent funds in your HSA after enrolling in a different plan.
 You can spend your HSA funds on qualified medical expenses in the future.
 However, you and the PEBB Program can no longer contribute to your HSA.

 - HealthEquity will charge you a monthly fee if you have less than $2,500 in your HSA after December 31.
 You can avoid this charge by either ensuring you have at least $2,500 in your HSA or by spending all of your HSA funds by December 31.
 Other fees may apply.
 Contact HealthEquity for details.

 - If you set up automatic contributions to your HSA through HealthEquity, you must contact them to stop the deductions.

 No. If you are enrolled in a CDHP with an HSA when you or a covered dependent become entitled to Medicare Part A and Part B, you must choose a new medical plan that is not a CDHP.
 The PEBB Program must receive your request no later than 60 days after the Medicare enrollment date.

 If your covered dependents become entitled to Medicare Part A and Part B, you must either:

 - Choose a medical plan that is not a CDHP and keep your Medicare dependent enrolled in PEBB coverage.
 Your annual deductible and annual out-of-pocket maximum will restart with your new plan.

-- Remove your family member from your PEBB coverage before he or she enrolls in Medicare Part A and Part B. The family member will not qualify for COBRA or other continuation coverage through the PEBB Program.
+- Remove your dependent from your PEBB coverage before they enrolls in Medicare Part A and Part B. The dependent will not qualify for COBRA or other continuation coverage through the PEBB Program.